-Buffer yard: The required area and setback, with appropriate installation of landscaping and screening materials, for Oil or Gas Facilities.
+Buffer yard: The required area and setback, with appropriate installation of landscaping and screening materials for an Oil or Gas Facility or Project Site.

-Buildable Area: That portion of an Oil or Gas Facility upon which buildings, structures, wells or equipment may be placed, limited by floodplain, slope or other terrain constraints required buffer zones and setbacks, the maximum number of wells and co-location of wells or other design and development standards set forth in the Ordinance.
+Buildable Area: means that portion of an Oil or Gas Facility or Project Site upon which buildings, structures, wells or equipment may be placed, limited by floodplain, slope or other terrain constraints required buffer zones and setbacks, the maximum number of wells and collocation of wells or other design and development standards set forth in the Ordinance.

-Building: A structure designed, built, or occupied for an Oil or Gas Facility, storage or equipment.
+Building: A structure designed, built, or occupied for an Oil and Gas project operation, storage or equipment.

-Building permit: See development approval; A ministerial permit required by the LDC after a Special Use and Development Permit for an Oil or Gas Facility has been approved has been approved.
+Building permit: See development approval; a ministerial permit required by the LDC after a Special Use and Development Permit for an Oil or Gas Facility or Project Site has been approved has been approved.